bollu/bollu.github.io/README.md

-# Structure theory of finite endo-functions
+# Structure theory of finite endo-functions (TODO)

 We study functions $f: V \rightarrow V$ and their properties by thinking of them as a graph with vertex set $V$ and directed edges $(v, f(v))$.
 This gives us insight into